-This is a Phase 3, multicentre, multinational, randomised, double-blind, placebo-controlled study to evaluate the efficacy and safety of an intravenous (IV) treatment regimen of anifrolumab (150 mg or 300 mg) versus placebo in adult subjects with moderately to severely active, autoantibody-positive SLE while receiving standard of care (SOC) treatment.
+This is a Phase 3, multicentre, multinational, randomised, double-blind, placebo-controlled study to evaluate the efficacy and safety of an intravenous (IV) treatment regimen of 300 mg anifrolumab versus placebo in adult subjects with moderately to severely active, autoantibody-positive SLE while receiving standard of care (SOC) treatment.

-It is thought that neutralisation of IFN signalling through the human type I IFN receptor with anifrolumab will reduce the severity of disease activity in subjects with chronic, moderately-to-severely active SLE, and that anifrolumab will be well tolerated when given at the proposed doses for the duration of the study.
+It is thought that neutralisation of IFN signalling through the human type I IFN receptor with anifrolumab will reduce the severity of disease activity in subjects with chronic, moderately to severely active SLE, and that anifrolumab will be well tolerated when given at the proposed dose for the duration of the study.